 Putting It Into Practice

-So, how can you put retrieval practice into action?
+So, how can you put retrieval practice into action so that you can maximize your grammar test preparation efforts?

 Here are 3 good ideas: